 - A physical address in the UK;

-Your company address will be publicly available on the online register and cannot be removed, so think carefully about whether you want your home address information made public before you decide on what could be used as your Registered Office address.
+Your company address will be publicly available on the online register and cannot be removed, so think carefully about whether you want your home information made public before you decide on what could be used as your Registered Office.

-Instead of a Registered Office address, you can submit a service address of:
+Instead of a Registered Office, you can submit a service address of:

-- The address of the person who will manage your Corporation Tax – you must get their permission first;
+- The person who will manage your Corporation Tax – you must get their permission first;

 - A company formation agent who will give you an address to use.

-This address needs to be in place before you can register your company.
+This needs to be in place before you can register your company.

 Which Company Formation Package Is Right For You?